goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 ## Compatibility:
 Doublegram is compatible with Mac, Windows and Linux.
-Someone tested it on Android phone too and it works, but it is not officially supported yet.
+Someone tested it on Android phone too and it works, but it is not officially supported until accurated tests.

 ## What you need:
 - Python >= 3.8